AhamedN-0723/Traffic-Crash-Analysis/README.md

 ## Features

+- Traffic crash data analysis using Python
-- Data querying with pandas in python
+- Data querying using Pandas and SQLite3
 - Data visualization using Matplotlib
-- Interactive dashboard using Streamlit
+- Interactive dashboard development using Streamlit
+- Accident trend and severity analysis

 ---